vah-khosravi/dat2csv/Help.md

 # dat2csv
-This repository will help to convert .dat files recorded by ASD FieldSpec spectroradiometers to .csv format To do so:
+This repository will help to convert .dat files recorded by ASD FieldSpec spectroradiometers to .csv To do so:
 Open command prompt or terminal
 All codes and spectra should be in the "ASDtoCSV" directory.